-These two little half-sister donkeys live life at the intersection of late childhood and early eccentricity.
+Dunrovin has two little half-sister donkeys who live life at the intersection of late childhood and early eccentricity.
 They bray loudly, especially if their meals are not served on time.
 They disrupt almost any event with their demands for attention.
-The shyness they showed when they arrived at Dunrovin Ranch didn't last long, as everyone's attention naturally flowed in their direction.
+The shyness they showed when they arrived at Dunrovin Ranch as small jennets didn't last long - everyone's attention naturally flowed in their direction.
 How could anyone resist their charms?

-All the fuss went to their heads.
-No longer ordinary donkeys, they have donned the mantle of DIVAS, taken on the role of mascots for Dunrovin Ranch, and aggressively seek to be the center of attention.
+Well, all the fuss went to their heads.
+No longer ordinary donkeys, they have donned the mantle of DIVAS and aggressively seek to be the center of attention.
 Always.
 In every situation.
 Unfortunately for the Dunrovin Ranch staff, they are not only demanding, entitled, strong, and quick on their feet, they are more than clever.
-They are devious and very smart.
+They are devious and very, very smart.

-They are continually on the lookout for a gate left unattended.
-They have figured out how to open them all.
-Dunrovin has had to resort to fist-tight bungee cords in addition to gate latches to keep them from opening their stall gate, escaping, then running around to open all the other equines' gates and hosting a party in the hay barn.
+They are always on the lookout for a gate left unattended.
+But no matter, really, because they have figured out how to open them all.
+Dunrovin Ranch has had to resort to fist-tight bungee cords in addition to gate latches to keep them from opening their stall gate, escaping, then running around to open all the other equines' gates, and hosting a party in the hay barn.
 It's happened.
 And, more than once!